nosarthur/qc101/obstacles.rst

 in the state preparation and gate implementation.

 The third and probably the most damaging problem is decoherence.
-This is an umbrella term that include various mechanisms.
+This is an umbrella term for the irreversible change of the qubits even if the experimentalist does not do anything.
-The symdrone is that the qubit state changes irreversibly over time even if the experimentalist does not do anything.
+For example, suppose a qubit is implemented by an atom and the two qubit states correspond to two energy states of the atom.
-For example, a qubit in the higher energy state has some probability to spontaneous lose energy and drop to the lower energy state.
+The higher energy state has some probability to spontaneous lose energy and drop to the lower energy state.

 Another common scenario is that the experimentalist does not know or have control over certain interactions between the qubit and its environment.